 let water out of the barrel (the gas tube design has more drainage clearance for sure),

 and of course, it fires perfectly fine.
-In weeks to follow, we will see how interior holds out.
+Weeks ahead, we will see how interior holds out.
 For sensible care

-any parts malfunctions or failures - after all, this would be utilized for more sessions of shooting as well as be
+any parts malfunctions or failures.
+This would be utilized for more sessions of shooting as well as be

-featured at the July Shooting Sports Fair.
-Exterior metal has been oiled to prevent rust transferring to clothing.
+featured at July Shooting Sports Fair.
+Exterior metal was oiled to prevent rust transferring to clothing.

-Most people would certainly appreciate not having rust brown get on their clothing when having fun shooting.
+Most people would appreciate not having rust brown get on their clothing when having fun shooting.

 July 8, 2007

-Here is where it got even better: foreign crud in the action firing test.
-Disclaimer: do not recreate this test and
+Even better: foreign crud in the action firing test.
+Disclaimer: do not recreate this test.
+Be prepared

-Wonderful part of this however, is that the vast space inside the action of an AK allowed it to throw and crush
+Wonderful part of this: the vast space inside the action of an AK allows it to throw and crush

 most of the crud.
-When it had failures to feed and close bolt fully, a strong rack of the bolt handle and
+When it fails to feed and close bolt fully, a strong rack of the bolt handle and

-simultaneous tilt to the right cleared the stoppage, chambering the next round and the firing could continue.
+simultaneous tilt to the right clears stoppages, chambering next round and firing could continue.